Getting Prepared for an

 As the Soviets learned in 1962, even large underground conductors (such as underground power lines) can absorb huge induced currents from nuclear EMP.
 The same thing can happen to underground conductors like cold water pipes, which are used for more primitive types of grounding.
 In a nuclear EMP, a cold water pipe ground may become a large underground antenna if it is connected to a long underground pipe.
 Although these underground pipes probably won't pick up very much of the fast E1 pulse, they can pick up rather large DC-like currents, and you don't need unexpected electrical currents coming from what you thought was a ground connection.
 (The corrosion of underground pipelines due to the electric currents induced by frequently-occurring moderate solar storms has been a well-known problem for decades.)

 Military systems have very rigid specifications for electromagnetic shielding because they are trying to protect against a multitude of unknown factors.
-Unless an individual has a very large amount of available wealth, such a high level of protection is probably not going to be relevant for an individual.
+Unless an individual has a very large amount of available wealth, such a high level of protection is probably not going to be relevant for an individual (unless you are building a new house that you want to be EMP-proof).
 The level of shielding that is adequate in any particular case depends upon a great many factors, including the strength of the EMP, the distance and direction to the weapon and the electromagnetic sensitivity of the particular equipment that you are trying to protect.
 This electromagnetic sensitivity varies greatly with every electronic device, and the sensitivity changes rapidly as technologies change.

-For many people, their first concern regarding an EMP attack or a solar superstorm is the protection of their personal electronics, or even their automobiles.
+For many people, their first concern regarding an EMP attack or a solar superstorm is the protection of their personal electronics, or even their automobiles (even though the worst solar superstorm won't damage electronics or automobiles like a nuclear EMP can do).
 For nearly everyone, though, the first real problem they will face will come from the loss of power to the pumps that supply their water -- and with the computers that maintain the only local food supplies.
 Although most individuals cannot do anything to protect critical infrastructure computers or to protect the power to critical central utility water pumps and sewage systems, some advanced planning can increase the chances that you will have an adequate supply of food and water.

 Whatever the scope of the EMP attack, the longer that you can remain at home and be fairly self-sufficient, the better things will be for you.
 This is likely to be especially true during the first few weeks after the EMP event.
 In most industrialized countries, it is not customary for individuals to keep very much in the way of emergency supplies in their homes.
 In fact, many people who do keep many emergency supplies are regarded with some suspicion, thought to be "survivalists" or some other strange breed of humans.
 Disasters are frequent enough, though, that any prudent individual should maintain some basic level of self-sufficiency.
 Most people in industrialized countries see large-scale emergencies happening frequently on television, while maintaining the irrational and completely unwarranted assumption that it will never happen to them.
 Therefore, it is the people who do not plan for personal emergencies who ought to be regarded with suspicion as a strange and irrational breed of human.